michael2012z/BitBible/markdown/Etheridge/files/Matt.md

 16. then let those who are in Jehud escape to the mountain.

-17. And let not him who is on the roof descend to take whatis in his house;
+17. And let not him who is on the roof descend to take what

 18. nor he who is in the field turn back to take his vestment.